storj/docs/app/(docs)/object-mount/user-guides/access/page.md

 ### Examples

-Some examples of using cunoFS are given below.
+Some examples of using Object Mount are given below.

 1. List the contents of a remote container {code}`my-bucket` on AWS S3: